Numen

 Request Construct

-Analyze the js called by the front end and find that the dtid is obtained from the zk.Desktop object.
+By analyzing the JavaScript code invoked by the front-end, it is evident that the dtid value is obtained from the zk.Desktop object.

 Initiate an Ajax Request